mrd0x/pe2shc-to-cdb/README.md

 # Limitations

 * I had some issues making it work on some executables.
 Be aware of this in case you face problems.
 * Each executable will have a different number of breakpoints.
-Append as 'g' to out.wds as many times as necessary to automatically continue when a breakpoint is hit.
+Append 'g' to out.wds as many times as necessary to automatically continue when a breakpoint is hit.